Chronic Female Pelvic Pain - Treatment Overview

 - Nonsteroidal anti-inflammatory drugs

 (NSAIDs).
 These medicines are the first-choice treatment for relieving pain and inflammation.
 They work well for menstrual pain.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Medicines that control hormone levels, such as birth control pills.
 They sometimes work well for pain that seems to be caused or made worse by menstruation.